Masihtabaei/keil-dark-theme-persian-nights/README.md

 # keil-dark-theme-persian-nights

 ## General Information
 Here you can find a dark theme for Keil µVision (tested on V5.37.0.0).
-I found some other dark themes which did not the support the Assembly editor (only C/C++).
+I found some other dark themes that did not the support the Assembly editor (only C/C++).
 So I decied to create a theme for both editors.
-It currently supports following editors:
+It currently supports following editors/windows:
 + Asm Editor Files
 + C/C++ Editor Files
 + UARTx Window